mgechev/angular-performance-checklist/readme-pt-BR.md

 Comprimir as respostas do servidor é uma prática para reduzir o consumo de banda.
 Ao especificar o valor do cabeçalho `Accept-Encoding`, o browser diz para o servidor quais são os algoritmos disponíveis na máquina do cliente.
 Do outro lado, o servidor seta o valor do cabeçalho `Content-Encoding` da resposta com a finalidade de dizer ao browser quais algoritmos foram escolhidos para comprimir as respostas.
 Compression of the responses' payload is a standard practice for bandwidth usage reduction.
 By specifying the value of the header `Accept-Encoding`, the browser hints the server which compression algorithms are available on the client's machine.
 On the other hand, the server sets value for the `Content-Encoding` header of the response in order to tell the browser which algorithm has been chosen for compressing the response.

-**Tooling**
+**Ferramentas**

-The tooling here is not Angular-specific and entirely depends on the web/application server that we're using.
+The Ferramentas here is not Angular-specific and entirely depends on the web/application server that we're using.
 Typical compression algorithms are:

 - deflate - a data compression algorithm and associated file format that uses a combination of the LZ77 algorithm and Huffman coding.
 - [brotli](https://github.com/google/brotli) - a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
 It is similar in speed with deflate but offers more dense compression.

-**Resources**
+**Recursos**

 - ["Better than Gzip Compression with Brotli"](https://hacks.mozilla.org/2015/11/better-than-gzip-compression-with-brotli/)
 - ["2.5X Smaller Angular Applications with Google Closure Compiler"](http://blog.mgechev.com/2016/07/21/even-smaller-angular2-applications-closure-tree-shaking/)

 ### Pré-Carregamento de Recursos

 O pré-carregamento de recursos é uma ótima forma de melhorar a experiência do usuário.
-Nós podemos inclusive pré-carregar (pre-fetch) assets (imagens, css, módulos que serão carregados com [lazy load](#lazy-loading-of-resources), etc) ou dados.
+Nós podemos inclusive pré-carregar (pre-fetch) assets (imagens, css, módulos que serão carregados com [lazy load](#lazy-loading-of-Recursos), etc) ou dados.
 Existem diferentes estratégias de pré-carregamento mas a maioria depende da especificidade da aplicação

 ### Carregamento Tardio de Recursos (Lazy Load)